Daylilies

 Open Links

-The dainty daylilies have been delighting gardeners with their abundant charm and agreeability for centuries.
+Daylilies have been delighting gardeners with their abundant charm and agreeability for centuries.
 Daylily comes from the genus Hemerocallis in the Asphodelaceae family.
 Its botanical name translates to "beauty for a day", an obvious allusion to the day-long lifespan of daylily flowers, most of which tend to wither away within about 24 hours of blooming, often replaced by another from the same stalk the following day.
 Daylilies are native to parts of eastern Asia, including China, Japan and Korea.
 Daylily flowers come in a wide array of forms and sizes and a breathtaking spectrum of colors that includes orange, pink, purple, red and yellow.

-Spring offers the ideal time for planting daylilies, although gardeners in the South also have the option of planting late in fall.
-Till the soil to a depth of 30 cm and dig planting holes that are a little larger than the root mass, at least 18 to 45-60 cm apart from each other.
+Daylily flowers do best in sites that receive direct sunlight for six hours a day.
+Incorporate good quantities of organic matter to enhance the soil's aeration, drainage and fertility.
+Daylilies are exceptional in their diversity and the myriad it can be utilized in the garden.
+They make stunning border plants, are excellent for mass plantings along walkways or fences as well as for landscape plantings in combination with compact shrubs or ornamental grasses.We recommend planting daylily roots in the spring.
+Although, you can also plant them in the fall.
+Till the soil to a depth of 30 cm and dig planting holes that are a little larger than the root mass, spacing them 45-60 cm apart from each other.
 Make sure you spread the roots out as you sow, and that the crown doesn't end up any deeper than 2-3 cm under the soil surface.
 Pat the ground lightly to firm up the surface after refill and water thoroughly.
 Daylilies require regular irrigation for optimum growth.
 Mulching isn't a necessity, but is useful in areas susceptible to weeds and excessive heat.